Article

 The primary firewall between today’s soft patch and a broader downturn is continued restraint in layoffs.
 Firms remain reluctant to cut headcount after experiencing the costly post-pandemic scramble to rehire.
 “Businesses learned that mass layoffs can be expensive to reverse,” says Schoeppner, “Instead, many are adjusting at the margins – through hiring freezes, reduced hours, and cuts to temporary help.”

 Together, these behaviors point to a labor market operating in a state of defensive stability – one in which employers prioritize protecting existing payrolls rather than expanding them.
+At the same time, moderating wage growth and a recent decline in real disposable income point to some erosion in household purchasing power.
+With savings rates trending lower, consumers appear to be relying more on current income to sustain spending, leaving less of a buffer should labor market conditions soften.

 Schoeppner notes that this caution reflects how employers are adapting to softer labor demand.
 “Many firms are stretching their existing workforce through longer hours and higher productivity expectations rather than reducing headcount,” he says.
 “Lower turnover has helped keep net job growth modest while holding the unemployment rate relatively stable.”

 Recent data reinforce this picture.
-Weekly initial jobless claims have hovered just above 200,000 in the opening months of 2026, signaling a still-subdued layoff environment.4Continuing unemployment claims, which rose following the government shutdown in late 2025, have since trended lower.
+Weekly initial jobless claims have hovered just above 200,000 throughout the first half of 2026, signaling a still-subdued layoff environment.4 Continuing unemployment claims, which rose following the government shutdown in late 2025, have since trended lower.

-At the same time, the hiring rate is approaching levels typically seen during recessions.
+At the same time, the hiring rate is trending near levels typically seen during recessions.
 Any shock – such as weakening demand, fiscal disruption, or a decline in confidence – that forces broad cost-cutting could push layoffs higher.
 History suggests that once layoffs begin to climb, they often accelerate as firms respond to one another’s actions.
 In the months ahead, the durability of the “low fire” labor market dynamic may be tested.

 A new economic variable

-Even amid weak hiring, the economy appears positioned to avoid a recession in the near term under the current low-layoff environment.
+Even amid subdued hiring, the economy appears positioned to avoid a recession in the near term under the current low-layoff environment.
 The Federal Reserve’s decision to cut the federal funds target rate three times in late 2025 underscored its growing focus on labor market fragility.
 Since then, however, inflation concerns have resurfaced following the U.S./Israel conflict with Iran, potentially pressuring the Fed to hold rates steady for longer.
 That shift introduces a new source of economic risk.

 “The concern is that higher – and often volatile – energy prices could feed into core prices,” says Bovino.
-“If that keeps interest rates elevated, businesses may become more cautious about investment, which could weight on labor demand.”
+“If that keeps interest rates elevated, businesses may become more cautious about investment, which could weigh on labor demand.”

 Schoeppner adds that while higher gas prices may initially pressure corporate profit margins, they do not always translate directly into staffing cuts.
 “Energy costs eventually affect transportation, manufacturing, logistics, and warehousing,” he notes.
 “If those pressures intensify, they could lead to softer labor demand in energy‑sensitive sectors.”